 A month later, I finally bought Marching Powder: A True Story of Friendship, Cocaine, and South America's Strangest Jail for Kindle.
 Once I began reading it, I couldn't stop.

-The story starts out a little slow, as Thomas McFadden, a convicted cocaine trafficker from the UK, tells of how he operated, and was ultimately set up by a Bolivian official who took his money, and helped ensure he was sent to jail.
+The story starts a little slow, as Thomas McFadden, a convicted cocaine trafficker from the UK, tells of how he operated and was ultimately set up by a Bolivian official who took his money and helped ensure he was sent to jail.

 And Bolivian jail is where Thomas almost died of starvation and exposure (to cold) within the first few weeks.

-He was then transferred to San Pedro prison, which was a world unto itself.
+He was then transferred to San Pedro Prison, a world unto itself.
 A world run by the inmates, where the purest cocaine in Bolivia was produced, and the wives and children of inmates often lived as well.

 Readers follow along as McFadden learns the rules of prison life under the wings of an inmate who takes a liking to him early on.

-The stories aren't too graphic, with the exception of the one in chapter 20, which details a mob of inmates killing three convicted rapists.
+The stories aren't too graphic, except the one in chapter 20, which details a mob of inmates killing three convicted rapists.
 I don't recommend anyone read that chapter.

-Bribery was the name of the game, and McFadden soon had the Governor of the prison, guards, and many of the influential people inside, on his payroll.
-Yet as much money as he spent lining the pockets of officials, it would take him years to get a proper court hearing.
+Bribery was the name of the game, and McFadden soon had the Governor of the prison, guards, and many influential people inside on his payroll.
+Yet, as much money as he spent lining the pockets of officials, it would take him years to get a proper court hearing.

-During an outing, where he actually got to leave the prison under the accompaniment of a guard, he made his way to a nightclub, where he befriended an Israeli girl.
-Without the option to invite her to a hotel, he invited her back to his prison cell for the night.
+During an outing, where he got to leave the prison under the accompaniment of a guard, he made his way to a nightclub, where he befriended an Israeli girl.
+Without the option to invite her to a hotel, he asked her back to his prison cell for the night.

-It takes a gutsy girl to spend the night inside a Bolivian prison, by choice, but she was soon staying there for days at a time.
-A romance developed between the two, and months later, she would be the one to spread the news of life inside San Pedro to other backpackers.
+It takes a brave girl to spend the night inside a Bolivian prison by choice, but she was soon staying there for days at a time.
+A romance developed between the two, and months later, she spread the news of life inside San Pedro to other backpackers.

-The stories spread by word of mouth along the South American backpacker circuit.
-What started with a few of her friends visiting for an informal prison tour eventually lead to strangers showing up.
+The stories circulated by word of mouth along the South American backpacker circuit.
+What started with a few of her friends visiting for an informal prison tour eventually led to strangers showing up.

-McFadden used the opportunity to build a prison tour business, to the envy of rival inmates.
-As he describes it, the social companionship offered by the backpackers meant much more to him then the money it generated.
+McFadden used the opportunity to build a prison tour business to the envy of rival inmates.
+As he describes it, the social companionship offered by the backpackers meant much more to him than the money it generated.

-His amazing story was captured and told through a backpacker named Rusty Young, who learned of the prison tours McFadden was offering through a mention in his Lonely Planet guidebook.
+His remarkable story was captured and told in the Marching Powder book by a backpacker named Rusty Young, who learned of the prison tours McFadden was offering through a mention in his Lonely Planet guidebook.

-The tours had been running long enough to get a mention in printed guidebooks.
-McFadden was proud of the fact that none of his visitors were ever robbed (which he explains, would've been the end of his business).
+The tours had been running long enough to be mentioned in printed guidebooks.
+McFadden was proud that none of his visitors were ever robbed (which, he explains, would've been the end of his business).

-Tours of San Pedro are still available, though it's a hit or miss proposition.
-With some advance planning, and a few days of free time, you can probably get in for a visit.
+Though it's a hit-or-miss proposition, tours of San Pedro are still available.
+With some planning and a few days of free time, you can probably get in for a visit.

-Marching Powder offers a fascinating look at life inside a third world prison, as told by McFadden over his four years and eight months there.
+The book Marching Powder offers a fascinating look at life inside a third-world prison, as told by McFadden over his four years and eight months there.